Get Started Today

 Characteristics of non-fluent speech include repetition of sounds, syllables and phrases.
 Prolongations or stretching of syllables may occur, as well as blocks, or tense pauses.
-Physical behaviors or reactions may also co-exist with the stuttering episodes.
+We use an identify-affirming approach rooted in Therapist and Child collaboration.

 Expressive | Receptive Language

 A delay or interruption in the oral maturation process,failing to progress to an adult swallow pattern.
 Therapy includes exercises for the lips, tongue and jaw.
 Therapy works to change an incorrect or immature swallow to an adult pattern that is beneficial to the positioning of teeth and articulation.

 Pragmatics is the area of language function that embrace the use of language in social contexts (knowing what to say, how to say it.)
 Children with pragmatic language difficulties have trouble using language socially in ways that are functional or helpful.

 Gestalt & Analytic Language Processing